moemoe89/go-grpc-client-ririk/README.md

 # practicing-grpc-client-golang #

-Practicing GRPC Client using Golang (Gin Gonic Framework) as Programming Language.
+Practicing GRPC Client using Golang as Programming Language.
 This is client implementation from [https://github.com/moemoe89/practicing-grpc-server-golang](https://github.com/moemoe89/practicing-grpc-server-golang)

 ## Directory structure
 Your project directory structure should look like this